vizchitra/notes/meta/workstreams.md

   * Create promotions & outreach material for each channel
   * Drive promotional activities for pre-events
   * Promote community and speakers for the conference
-  * Drive outreach activities \- blogs, event summary, posts
+  * Drive outreach activities: blogs, event summary, posts
   * Gather reviewers and potential community members

-## **Discourse & Editorial**
+## ***Discourse & Editorial***

-*To define the themes for the community discourse and drive the editorial process for the conference*
+*To define the themes for the community discourse and drive the editorial process for the conference.*

 * Launch Milestone \#1 (Nov – Dec)
   * Refine & finalise concept note